 Schools outside of the Washington, D.C. area can sign up for our virtual coaching services.
 All teacher meetings and observations are conducted via video conference, and professional development is administered using pre-recorded videos and resources on our online coaching portal.
 Districts who are using the TORSH Talent platform may also be interested in our bundled coaching service.

 To start things off, we meet with the teacher and observe a literacy lesson to get an idea of what the coaching focus should be.

-Then we break down the coaching focus into bite-sized action steps and offer professional development on each.
-This is usually a mix of in-person or virtual 1:1 PD, reading articles, and watching videos.
-The steps build on each other over the course of the coaching cycle, resulting in thorough knowledge about a particular literacy practice.
+Then we break down the coaching focus into bite-sized action steps and offer professional development on each on our coaching platform.
+This includes a mix of reading articles, analyzing lesson plans, and watching instructional videos.

 Observations and Feedback

 After each PD, the teacher implements a corresponding action step.
 The action steps build on each other over the course of the coaching cycle, resulting in implementation of a high-impact literacy routine.
 We support by observing lessons, reviewing lesson plans, and offering feedback.